Five Reasons To Go Solar Today

 With the recent boom in solar installations, major investors have begun aggressively pursuing solar customers.
 Investors see that solar energy will occupy a larger role in the world’s energy markets and are now looking to invest in solar like never before.
 Harvesting free energy from the most abundant source of energy available is a low-risk model investors are looking toward for long-term safe investing.

 Another major factor for solar financing options are incentives and renewable energy tax credits.
 Congress recently voted to extend the federal Investment Tax Credits (ITC) at 30% until 2019, which has been crucial for the major growth of solar in recent years.
 However, in 2020 it will drop to 26%, and in 2021 it will drop to 22%.
 After 2021, the tax credit will drop permanently to 10% for commercial solar projects and 0% for residential.
-With other incentive offers dropping off, there is no better time to capitalize on these financial options.
+With other incentive offers dropping off, there is no better time to capitalize on these financing options.

 5. COMMITMENT TO SUSTAINABILITY IS UP